 The most important consideration when planning for a garden and hinterland wedding is the venue.
 Take your time to find the perfect garden wedding venue that fits your dream wedding.
 Not only should the place be gorgeous and charming, but it should also provide you with most requirements of a garden and hinterland wedding.
 With that, Cedar Creek Estate should be your best option.

-If you’re ready to plan for your garden and hinterland wedding, then call us at Cedar Creek Estate on (07) 5545 1666 or send an enquiry online, and we’ll help make your dream garden wedding come true.
+If you’re ready to plan for your garden and hinterland wedding in Brisbane, then call us at Cedar Creek Estate on (07) 5545 1666 or send an enquiry online, and we’ll help make your dream garden wedding come true.